Two injured in motorcycle accident between Blue Grass and Davenport

 Two people who were riding a motorcycle were injured late Sunday afternoon in a single-vehicle accident, according to a news release from the Scott County Sheriff's Department.

-At 4:20 p.m., the Scott Emergency Communication Center received a 911 call about a vehicle accident in the area of U. S. Route 61 and Coon Hunters Road, a stretch of U. S. Route 61 between Blue Grass and Davenport in western Scott County.
+At 4:20 p.m., the Scott Emergency Communication Center received a 911 call about a vehicle accident in the area of U. S. 61 and Coon Hunters Road, a stretch of U. S. 61 between Blue Grass and Davenport.

 A 42-year-old Davenport man, who was driving a gray 2015 Harley- Davidson motorcycle, apparently lost control of the vehicle, which came to rest in the south ditch.
 The driver and a 41-year-old woman passenger, also from Davenport, were airlifted to University Hospitals, Iowa City, the driver with serious injuries and the passenger with possibly life-threatening injuries.